Rony-Devz/Kawaishi/README.md

 # Kawaishi Ju-Jitsu

-A Hebrew-first (RTL), installable training app (PWA) for the Kawaishi Ju-Jitsu syllabus — belt progression, daily training sessions, flashcard quizzes, series-ordering drills, shadow training, and a full technique library with illustrations.
+A Hebrew-first (RTL), installable training app (PWA) for the Dojo I train at based on our curicullum and syllabus.
+App includes: belt progression, daily training sessions, flashcard quizzes, series-ordering drills, shadow training, and a full technique library with illustrations.

 ## 🔗 Live app